All Episodes

 Okay.

-If you've enjoyed this chat, obviously, like, how can you not enjoy the chats that I have with people like Dom?
+If you've enjoyed this chat, obviously, how can you not enjoy the chats that I have with people like Dom?

-Go through the tedious process of supporting me, becoming a paid subscriber at the various sites that I write for.
+Please do go through the tedious process of supporting me, becoming a paid subscriber at the various sites that I write for.